joeaba/solana-validator-ansible/README.md

 After the deploy you can login to the machine and run `su -l solana` to become the solana user.

-To see the Solana validator command line generated for you during the deploy you can take a look at `/home/solana/bin/solana-rpc.sh`.
-Remember that any changes to this file will be overwritten next time you run this Ansible.
+To see the Solana validator command line generated for you during the deploy you can take a look at `/home/solana/bin/solana-validator.sh`.
+Remember that any changes to this file will be overwritten next time you run the playbook.

 For the first start up, you should comment out `--no-genesis-fetch` and `--no-snapshot-fetch` in the file `/home/solana/bin/solana-rpc.sh`.
-This will allow solana to download the basic files it requires for first time start up.
-Remember to activate these lines again after you have started the validator for the first time.
+This will allow you node to download the basic files it requires for first time start up.
+Remember to activate these lines again after you have started the validator for the first time or it'll keep downloading the files on every restart.

-Then start up the solana RPC process by running `systemctl --user start solana-rpc`.
-You can see status of the process by running `systemctl --user status solana-rpc`.
+Then start up the Solana RPC process by running `systemctl --user start solana-validator`.
+You can see status of the process by running `systemctl --user status solana-validator`.
 The first start up will take some time.
 You can monitor start up by running `solana catchup --our-localhost`.

 Finally, to see logs for your Solana RPC node run `journalctl --user -u solana-rpc -f`.